AliHamz10/Artificial-Intelligence-Lab-COMP-340L/README.md

 ## Lab 06

 In Lab 06, I implemented the Alpha-Beta Pruning Algorithm for Tic-Tac-Toe, enhancing the Minimax Algorithm's efficiency by reducing the search space.
 The lab required coding the alpha-beta pruning algorithm, testing game outcomes, and comparing the results with the Minimax Algorithm.

+## Lab 07

+In Lab 07, I implemented the Expectimax Algorithm for Tic-Tac-Toe, extending the Minimax Algorithm to handle probabilistic outcomes.
+The lab involved coding the Expectimax Algorithm, testing game outcomes, and documenting the approach in a Jupyter Notebook.
+The implementation included handling chance nodes and evaluating expected values for optimal decision-making in uncertain scenarios.

+## Lab 08

+In Lab 08, I implemented the Monte Carlo Tree Search (MCTS) algorithm for Tic-Tac-Toe, focusing on decision-making in uncertain environments.
+The lab involved coding the MCTS algorithm, testing game outcomes, and documenting the approach in a Jupyter Notebook.
+The implementation included simulating random games to evaluate potential moves and selecting the best action based on the results of these simulations.